-Many consumers have changed their shopping behaviour over the years, even more so now during the COVID-19 pandemic.
+Many consumers have changed their shopping behavior over the years, even more so now during the COVID-19 pandemic.
 You can read more about how digital marketing has had to adapt to the changes caused by the virus in one of our earlier blogs.
 Some businesses are going e-commerce due to the number of online shoppers increasing each year.
 In 2021, the number of digital buyers is expected to be 2.14 billion.

 So why do people choose to buy products online?
 The most common reason is convenience!